Khopra Ridge Trek

 After resting well at Swanta Village, we'll now make our way toward our next destination, Ghorepani.

-Ghorepani is a relatively larger village with pretty modern lodges and facilities, and is one of the most visited trekking destinations in Nepal.
+Ghorepani is a relatively large village with lovely modern lodges and facilities.
+It is one of the most visited trekking destinations in Nepal.
 The route to Ghorepani takes you across one of the most extensive rhododendron forests in the Himalayas.
-Once you reach the village, you can rest well.
+Once you reach the village, you can rest well to prepare for your final hiking day.

 Day 10: Hike to PoonHill, Trek to Banthanti and drive to Pokhara.
 Distance: 6 km, Duration: 4 -5 hrs